 Best ForIndividual assignments, quiet study periods, and one-on-one or small group interactionsGroup projects, class presentations, and interactive learning activities

 Extroversion, on the other hand, involves a preference for social interaction, excitement, and stimulation.
-Extroverts thrive in large groups and enjoy being the center of attention.
+Extroverts thrive in large groups and enjoy being the centre of attention.
 These students often excel in environments that promote social learning and collaborative activities.

 Side-by-side comparison of introvert vs extrovert traits, debunking common personality myths